Coronavirus – December figures

-Public Health Scotland publishes the latest data on Covid-19 in Scotland each day.
-Today’s figures are set out in the table below.
+Public Health Scotland publishes data on Covid-19 in Scotland each day.
+Today’s figures were announced by the First Minister at a media briefing from St Andrew’s House, called specially in light of the increased numbers of the omicron variant.

+The First Minister said she wanted to level with everyone in Scotland and set out the current position on cases of the new omicron variant – which could be the variant which rises more quickly than any other in the past.
+Perhaps warning that restrictions might be inevitable, Ms Sturgeon said that she will join a four nations COBR meeting later and will ask again for financial help from the UK Government, perhaps envisaging that some businesses might be affected by closures.

+She explained that the evidence shows that the new variant is more transmissible and may lead to a rise in the R number within days.
+Recently that has been steady at 1 but it is expected to rise to 2 or 3.
+There were 9 confirmed cases of the omicron variant only ten days ago but as at now there are 110 confirmed cases, and Ms Sturgeon said that this could very well be the tip of the iceberg.

 Any figures marked with * are affected by IT or other reporting issues.